NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### List All Cloud Sync Relationships

-The NetApp Data Science Toolkit can be used to retrieve a list of all existing Cloud Sync relationships that exist under the user's NetApp Cloud Central account, as part of any Python program or workflow.
+The NetApp DataOps Toolkit can be used to retrieve a list of all existing Cloud Sync relationships that exist under the user's NetApp Cloud Central account, as part of any Python program or workflow.

 Note: To create a new Cloud Sync relationship, visit [cloudsync.netapp.com](https://cloudsync.netapp.com).